gitcoinco/grants-stack/packages/contracts/README.md

 ## Round Setup

 1. To create a round, you would not deploy a contract but instead, rely on the create function on the `RoundFactory` to create a new `RoundImplementation` contract.
-2. The user would have to choose a voting strategy like `BulkVotingStrategy` (already deployed via instruction mention in DEPLOY_STEPS.md)
+2. The user would have to choose a voting strategy like `QuadraticFundingVotingStrategy` (already deployed via instruction mention in DEPLOY_STEPS.md)
 3. Any interaction in terms of updating parameters etc can be performed against the `RoundImplementation` contract itself